Explore Trailblazing History!

 Dreamland Beacon Tower

 The majestic 375-foot Tower stood at the heart of the amusement park.
 It was one of the tallest structures in New York.
-Visitors could travel to the top via elevator—no doubt a wild ride unto itself for most people at the time.
+Coney Island Dreamland visitors could travel to the top via elevator—no doubt a wild ride unto itself for most people at the time.
 At night, the famous structure set the night sky ablaze with 100,000 electric light bulbs.

 Shoot The Chutes